southcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can South Carolina Traffic Records be Sealed or Expunged?

 While it is possible to have criminal records expunged in South Carolina, the law does not allow for the expungement of motor vehicle violations and most traffic citations.
-There are some exceptions, including failing to stop for law enforcement when being signaled to do so, but these are only eligible for first-time offenders; the expungement law only allows for one expungement per individual in his lifetime, so it should be used carefully.
+There are some exceptions, including failing to stop for law enforcement when being signaled to do so, but these are only eligible for first-time offenders; the expungement law only allows for one expungement per individual in their lifetime, so it should be used carefully.

 How Does One End Up in a South Carolina Traffic Court?